pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `SP Entity Id`

-:   By default, we recommend that you use the system-proposed metadata-URL as the Entity Id of your SP.
+"By default, we recommend that you use the system-proposed metadata-URL as the Entity Id of your SP.
 However, if so desired or required by your IdP, you can also set any other, arbitrary URL as the SP Entity Id.

 `SP Name / SP Decription`

-:   Most IdP will display the name and description of your SP to the users during authentication.
+"Most IdP will display the name and description of your SP to the users during authentication.
 The description field can be used to explain to the users how their data is being used.

 `SP X.509 Certificate / SP X.509 Private Key`

-:   Your SP needs a certificate and a private key for said certificate.
+"Your SP needs a certificate and a private key for said certificate.
 Please coordinate with your IdP, if you are supposed to generate these yourself or if they are provided to you.

 `SP X.509 New Certificate`

-:   As certificates have an expiry date, they need to be renewed on a regular basis.
+"As certificates have an expiry date, they need to be renewed on a regular basis.
 In order to facilitate the rollover from the expiring to the new certificate, you can provide the new certificate already before the expiration of the existing one.
 That way, the system will automatically use the correct one.
 Once the old certificate has expired and is not used anymore at all, you can move the new certificate into the slot of the normal certificate and keep the new slot empty for your next renewal process.

 `Requested Attributes`

-:   An IdP can hold a variety of attributes of an authenticating user.
+"An IdP can hold a variety of attributes of an authenticating user.
 While your IdP will dictate which of the available attributes your SP can consume in theory, you will still need to define exactly which attributes the SP should request.

     The notation is a JSON list of objects with 5 attributes each: